czerwonk/bird_exporter/README.md

 # Remarks
 this is an early version

-Requires bird to be installed on the same mashine.
+Since bird_exporter calls the bird client binary, bird has to be installed on the same mashine as bird_exporter.

 To get meaningful uptime information bird has to be configured this way:
 ```